City of Water and Ink: Decoding Venice through Multi-Modal Semantic Search

 Lack of a Unified Cross-Modal Evaluation Metric

-At present, neither the broader research community nor this project has access to a unified and objective metric for evaluating the quality of multimodal retrieval results.
+At present, this project doesn't have a unified and objective metric for evaluating the quality of multimodal retrieval results.
 Although Z-score normalization is used to fuse heterogeneous scores from MiniLM (textual semantics) and PE (visual semantics), this approach merely places the scores within the same statistical space and does not guarantee that their semantic importance is truly equivalent.
-For queries such as “shipyard,” assessing the relevance of a returned map patch (T2I) versus an archival record (T2T) is inherently subjective and cannot be easily quantified using traditional metrics such as precision or recall.
+For queries such as “shipyard,” assessing the relevance of a returned map patch (T2I) versus an archival record (T2T) is inherently subjective.

 Georeferencing Error

 Despite the use of the advanced Thin Plate Spline (TPS) algorithm, georeferencing errors remain unavoidable.
 TPS relies on manually selected ground control points (GCPs) to perform non-linear warping.
-Because the 1704 map contains original cartographic inaccuracies and non-standard perspectives, TPS can only approximate the transformation rather than eliminate all errors.
+Since our historical maps contain inherent cartographic inaccuracies and non-standard perspectives, TPS can only approximate the transformation rather than eliminate all errors.
 At a local scale, particularly in areas far from manually defined anchor points—small spatial drifts persist between historical pixels and modern geographic coordinates.
 These deviations may lead to inaccuracies at a micro level, such as when locating individual buildings or small bridges.

 Future Work